leosdad/fischertechnik-modules/README.md

 ### I²C motor driver module

 This is a module to control two encoder motors and two servos via I2C.
-I plan to use an Arduino Pro Mini clone and a generic DRV8833 board (I'm using a L293D for now).
+It uses an Arduino Pro Mini clone and a DRV8833 board.